Priest: Lutheranism

 Conservative Lutheran reforms are reflected in the theological and practical view of the ministry of the church.
 Much of European Lutheranism follows the traditional Catholic governance of deacon, priest, and bishop.
 The Lutheran archbishops of Finland, Sweden, etc. and Baltic countries are the historic national primates and some ancient cathedrals and parishes in the Lutheran church were constructed many centuries before the Reformation.
 Indeed, ecumenical work within the Moravian Church, Anglican Communion and among Scandinavian Lutherans mutually recognize the historic apostolic legitimacy and full communion.
 Likewise in America, Lutherans have embraced the apostolic succession of bishops in the full communion with Moravians and Episcopalians.
 Most Lutheran ordinations are performed by a bishop.

 The Church of Sweden has a threefold ministry of bishop, priest, and deacon and those ordained to the presbyterate are referred to as priests.
 In the Evangelical Lutheran Church of Finland, ordained presbyters are referred to by various publications, including Finnish ones, as pastors, or priests.
 In the United States, denominations like the Lutheran Church–Missouri Synod use the terms "reverend" and "pastor" interchangeably for ordained members of the clergy; the Lutheran Church - International, a Confessional Lutheran denomination of Evangelical Catholic churchmanship, uses the term "priest" for those ordained to the presbyterate, who are addressed as "Father".

-Apart from the ministerial priesthood, the general priesthood or the priesthood of all believers, is a Christian doctrine derived from several passages of the New Testament.
-It is a foundational concept of Protestantism.
-It is this doctrine that Martin Luther adduces in his 1520 To the Christian Nobility of the German Nation in order to dismiss the medieval Christian belief that Christians were to be divided into two classes: "spiritual" and "temporal" or non-spiritual.
+It is the doctrine the priesthood of all believers that Martin Luther adduces in his 1520 To the Christian Nobility of the German Nation in order to dismiss the medieval Christian belief that Christians were to be divided into two classes: "spiritual" and "temporal" or non-spiritual.